 Note: this is my review of the Superstar Blogging "How to Become a Successful Travel Writer" course.
-You can also check out my review of Superstar Blogging Business of Blogging, which is more of an intro course to travel blogging for beginners.

 In this detailed review of Nomadic Matt's Superstar "How to Become a Travel Writer" Course, I'll walk through my experience with the course and give you my candid opinion of whether it was really worth the money I paid.

 Well, hi!
 I'm Nate.
 You can read more about me here, but here's the quick summary: